Mary Lou Fulton College for Teaching and Learning Innovation policies

 4. conducting research in an ethical and responsible manner with appropriate permission and supervision

-Disposition 3: communicate and collaborate with others in a positive and professional manner
+Disposition 3: Communicate and collaborate with others in a positive and professional manner

 Evidenced by: